-The Staff Handbook that follows has been prepared to guide you and other employees in better understanding our policies, procedures, and practices concerning employment matters.
+This handbook serves as your guide to the policies and procedures regarding employment at Jackson State University.
 You should familiarize yourself with its contents at your earliest opportunity and keep it handy as a periodic reference source.
 As changes are made to the handbook, we will make those changes available to you, so that you will continue to have current information.